LidiaSimeonova23/Software-Engineering-Courses-Java-SoftUni/README.md

 # Software-Engineering-Courses-Java-SoftUni
-This repository contains solutions of problems solved during my studies at Softuni.
+This repository contains solutions of problems solved during my studies at SoftUni.